« ABDUCTION | Main | MELANCHOLIA — NYFF 2011 »

 Seth Rogan's portrayal as Adam's no-BS best friend is a study in nuance.
 Rogan pulls back on his trademark chuckling tic.
 The film's bromance carries the burden of comic relief, but also expedites an unexpected kind of catharsis that arrives with an air of authenticity.

-I'm not a fan of the split-genre term "dramedy," but "50/50"--as the title could be read--is a perfect balance of comedy and drama.
+I'm not a fan of the split-genre term "dramedy," but "50/50" is a perfect balance of comedy and drama.
 In keeping with all of Joseph Gordon-Levitt's consistently solid work, the talented actor knows just where to hold back and where to let go.
 "50/50" is a gem.

 Rated R. 99 mins.